-1 According to ONE and MEPyD, poverty headcount index fell from 41.2% in 2013 to 35.8% in 2014.
+&lt;sup>1 According to ONE and MEPyD, poverty headcount index fell from 41.2% in 2013 to 35.8% in 2014.

-2 Led by Nora Lustig since 2008, the Commitment to Equity (CEQ) project is an initiative of the Center for Inter-American Policy and Research (CIPR) and the Department of Economics, both at Tulane University, along with the Center for Global Development and the Inter-American Dialogue.
+&lt;sup>2 Led by Nora Lustig since 2008, the Commitment to Equity (CEQ) project is an initiative of the Center for Inter-American Policy and Research (CIPR) and the Department of Economics, both at Tulane University, along with the Center for Global Development and the Inter-American Dialogue.
 The CEQ project is housed in the Commitment to Equity Institute at Tulane.
-For more details visit www.commitmentoequity.org.
+For more detail visit www.commitmentoequity.org.

-LAC average.3 It is worth noting that the Government responded to a fall in fiscal revenues (partly related to declining trade taxes in the context of DR-CAFTA implementation) by adopting a total of six tax reforms between 2004 and 2012.
-Annex describes in detail the main changes introduced by these different tax reforms.
-A country heavily dependent on indirect taxation, the Dominican Republic repeatedly increased VAT rates-from 12 percent to 16 percent (Law 288-04) and then to 18 percent (Law 253-12).
+The Dominican Republic's tax policy has become more reliant on indirect taxes.
+Public revenues averaged 14.3 percent of GDP in 2004-14, with tax collections at 13.4 percent of GDP, below the LAC average.
+It is worth noting that the government responded to a fall in fiscal revenues (partly related to declining trade taxes in the context of DR-CAFTA implementation) by adopting a total of six tax reforms between 2004 and 2012.
+Annex 8.2 describes in detail the main changes introduced by these different tax reforms.
+A country heavily dependent on indirect taxation, the Dominican Republic repeatedly increased value-added tax (VAT) rates-from 12 percent to 16 percent (Law 288-04) and then to 18 percent (Law 253-12).
 This, together with the introduction of selective taxes on telecommunication services, have been the most far-reaching reforms.
 However, the tax bases have remained narrow, and extensive tax exemptions have persisted to erode the effective revenue base, since a large portion of the population (including both individuals and Special Economic Zones) have so far opposed an integral fiscal reform (World Bank, 2014b).
 Despite recent improvement, at 15.1 percent of GDP in 2014, fiscal revenues remain below their level in 2007 (16.6 percent).
-Revenue collection capacity is partly hampered by high levels of informality and existing tax exemptions, with tax expenditure amounting an estimate of 6.6 percent of GDP in 2014, including 3.2 percent of GDP in VAT exemptions (DGII, 2014).
+Revenue collection capacity is partly hampered by high levels of informality and existing tax exemptions, with tax expenditure amounting to an estimated 6.6 percent of GDP in 2014, including 3.2 percent of GDP in VAT exemptions (DGII, 2014).

 The Dominican Republic has made notable efforts to increase social spending.
 As mandated by law and demanded by the citizenry, public outlays for education doubled in recent years-from around 2.2 percent of GDP in 2011 to close to 4 percent in 2013.
 In a social security reform, some health services were privatized and lower income households began to receive insurance under a subsidized scheme.
 However, a large part of the population remains uninsured.
 In addition, indirect subsidies on electricity (and technical and commercial losses) take a big toll on the public budget, equaling about 2 percent of GDP.
 Finally, a relatively large number of targeted social assistance programs represent around 0.5 percent of GDP.
-The structure of revenue and expenditure in the Dominican Republic is presented in more detail in the Annex to this paper.
+The structure of revenue and expenditure in the Dominican Republic is presented in more detail in the Annex to this chapter.